Subgroups of $E$-unitary and $R_1$-injective special inverse monoids: Automorphisms and Subgroups

 Notice that, because the blocks were defined from the isomorphism type of $\sgw$, any automorphism of $\sgw$ must map blocks to blocks, in the strong sense that its restriction to (both vertices and edges of) any block is an isomorphism to another block.
 Thus, the action of $G$ on $\sgw$ induces an action of $G$ on the (finite, by Lemma~\ref{truelemma}) set of blocks of $\sgw$.

 Now choose any block $X$ of $\sgw$, and fix a root $r$ for $X$.
-Let $K$ be the stabiliser of the point $X$ until the action of $G$ on the set of blocks, in other words, the subgroup of all automorphisms in $G$ which map $X$ to itself.
+Let $K$ be the stabiliser of the point $X$ under the action of $G$ on the set of blocks, in other words, the subgroup of all automorphisms in $G$ which map $X$ to itself.
 Then $K$ is a finite index subgroup of $G$.
 Since $K$ maps $X$ to itself, the action of $K$ on $\sgw$ restricts to an action by automorphisms on $X$.
-Since $X \cong \sgo$ is a connected, labelled and deterministic graph, its automorphisms are fixed-point free, so this action is faithful.
-It follows that $K$ acts faithfully by automorphisms on $X$, which is isomorphic to $\sgo$.
+Moreover, this action is faithful: indeed, since $\sgw$ is a connected, labelled and bi-deterministic graph, its automorphisms are fixed-point free, so any element of $K$ which acts trivially on $X$ must also act trivially on $\sgw$, meaning it must be the identity element of $K$.
+So $K$ acts faithfully by automorphisms on $X$, which is isomorphic to $\sgo$.
 Hence, $K$ embeds in the automorphism group of $\sgo$, which is isomorphic to the group of units by another application of \cite[Theorem 3.5]{Stephen:1990ss}. \end{proof}

-One might ask whether the stronger statement is true that every subgroup actually embeds in the group of units.
+One might ask whether the stronger statement, that every subgroup actually embeds in the group of units, is true.
 The following example shows that it is not:

 \begin{example} Consider the special inverse monoid